Research Group

 Jess completed her M.Sc. at the University of Manitoba in soil science, where she evaluated amendments for organic agriculture that cycle nutrients from urban areas back onto farmland.
 She is interested in the intersection of sustainable agriculture practices and climate change.
 Her research investigates how management practices impact soil carbon dynamics and storage.
 Prior to starting graduate studies, Jess worked as a vegetable market gardener on her small farm, Barefoot Gardens.
 Jess holds a NSERC-CGS-D scholarship.

-Visveshwar (Vish) Senthilkumaran, BSc; McGill University
+Visveshwar (Vish) Senthilkumaran, Research Assistant

 Vish has BSc in Environment from McGill University, with a concentration in Ecological Determinants of Health.
 Vish has a background in agronomy with previous experience working in small organic and regenerative farms and carrying out sustainable soil practices.
 He manages the DART (Diversity and Rainfall Treatments) project, which looks at how varying precipitation and crop diversity affects soil health and crop yield.